cerner/fhir.cerner.com/content/may2015/conformance.md

 ## Metadata

-Get the capabilities and configurations for the FHIR server:
+Get the capabilities and configurations for this implementation and deployment of the FHIR<sup>®</sup> standard:

     GET /metadata